Scholarships for First-year Students (And Some Second-years)

 Thank you for your interest in giving to scholarship fundsfor first-year students.
 If you want to add your gift to one of the scholarships below, you can give safely online or by mail to our office.
 Thank you!

 UIS admits a small number of highly qualified first-year college students into the Capital Scholars Honors Program, a four-year baccalaureate program that combines an integrated core of general education courses with study of a foreign language and any of UIS’ 20 undergraduate majors.
-The Capital Scholars Scholarship is one of the award-based components of the program.
+The CAP Merit Scholarship is one of the award-based components of the program.
 The scholarship currently grants awards at four scholarship levels, all of which are renewable for up to four years.
 “Capital Scholars” can receive a scholarship award for up to four years.
 All recipients must be full-time, residential students and maintain high academic merit to retain scholarship renewals for succeeding academic years of eligibility.

 The Mabel and Harvey Lynn Award was established in honor and memory of the parents and in-laws of Dr. Robert Lynn and former chancellor, Dr. Naomi Lynn.
 Dr. Naomi Lynn was the first Hispanic woman president of an American public university, and she served during the transition of the university from Sangamon State to the University of Illinois.
 Preference for awarding the Mabel and Harvey Lynn Scholarship is given to full-time freshmen and sophomore applicants in good academic standing.